crowdtainer/dapp-contracts/UserStories.md

 The idea is not far away, but there are some crucial implementation differences:

 - The lack of yet another company between the seller and buyer, since coordination happens via smart contract.
+- Competitive/low fees: the theoretical minimum fee possible is the blockchain transaction fee.
 - Allows for more flexible design and transparency of the incentive mechanims, example:
  - In Crowdtainer, the person that indicates a friend with a referral code is rewarded proportionally to the number of people using the given code.
 This doesn't happen with most crowdfunding platforms (if any).
 - Here (at least to start) there is an actual legal sales agreement for delivering the promised products.
-We are starting with simpler/safer products/services, and not things that are ultra high risk of not being delivered.
+We are starting with simpler/safer products/services, and not product or services that have a high risk of not being delivered.
+- Generic implementation, allowing a variety of applications ranging from bulk purchases to crowdfunding donations.
+- Permisionless: anyone can deploy and start their own project.
+The reputation and worthiness of each project however lays on the participant to analyse and judge, and it is upon the service provider to write their sale contracts deliver on the promises.
+Competitive interfaces may then be built around the smart contracts, providing the full range of choices from the most permissionless all the way to a curated version where only audited service providers can join.

 ### Example: